lcalisto/workshop-postgis-raster/README.md

 # **Workshop PostGIS raster**

-This is a short workshop to explain PostGIS raster.
+This workshop aims to explain and exemplify the usage of PostGIS raster.
 ---------------------------------------------------